 DRAFT consists of these components:

 - Academic year component.
 You will be enrolled in Dr. Mariotti’s First-Year Seminar (FYS) course: Walking as Movement: Politics, Pilgrimage, Protest.
 This course also carries over key themes of DRAFT with a focus on walking as a form of embodied social change.
 In addition, you will continue to meet each month for DRAFT group sessions where students continue to learn about the resources SU has to offer, where you will continue to develop community with your cohort, and where you will continue to work closely with us as faculty mentors.
 We will also continue to meet periodically with Dr. Crockett and do several group advising sessions over lunch.

 Students enrolled in the DRAFT program will receive a Chromebook.
-Upon the successful completion of DRAFT, students will keep their Chromebooks.
+Upon the successful completion of the summer DRAFT program, students will keep their Chromebooks.

 Questions regarding the DRAFT program can be directed to the following faculty: